 George Wentworth is senior counsel with the National Employment Law Project (NELP), where he has worked since 2009.
 He provides legal research, policy analysis, and legislative advocacy in the area of unemployment insurance (UI).
-Wentworth has worked extensively with state organizations advocating for strong UI programs and has testified before numerous state legislatures.
+George has worked extensively with state organizations advocating for strong UI programs and has testified before numerous state legislatures.
 He was part of NELP’s efforts to insure a strong federal response to record high unemployment during and immediately after the Great Recession.

-Before joining NELP, Wentworth worked at the Connecticut Department of Labor for 35 years, where he spent 20 years as the agency’s chief legal counsel and 12 years managing unemployment insurance and employment and training programs.
+Before joining NELP, George worked at the Connecticut Department of Labor for 35 years, where he spent 20 years as the agency’s chief legal counsel and 12 years managing unemployment insurance and employment and training programs.
 He was chief drafter of Connecticut’s unemployment insurance eligibility regulations and represented Connecticut as a member of the USDOL Unemployment Insurance Reform Workgroup.

 J.D., University of Connecticut School of Law